kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 And use the ``log`` handle, for more details refer to the Python documentation.

-In case you really need to print a string to standard output, use the ``print()`` function::
+In case you need to print a string to standard output, use the ``print()`` function::

     print("foo")